 For more information about a specific department’s co-op program, the department contact is provided in the list below:

 - Aviation and Transportation Technology, Bernard W. Wulle

-- Computer and Information Technology, Craig L. Miller
+- Computer and Information Technology, Stephen Elliott

 - Computer Graphics Technology, Craig L. Miller